SergioRibera/dotfiles/README.md

 nixos-install --flake '.#<host>'
 ```

-- Reboot, login as root, and change the password for your user using `passwd` (by default, it's alpha)
+- Reboot, login as root, and change the password for your user using `passwd`
 - Log-in in the displayManager.
 - Then do this:
 ```sh
 sudo chown -R $USER /etc/nixos
 ```

 ## Thanks to
 This good people who helped me when learning nix-related stuff! really, thanks!